-So you want to get players?
+So… You want to get players?
 This is what every indie game developer dreams about.
 And this is where majority of them fails.
+And it’s often not because of quality of their game, but because of lack of marketing efforts.
 Of course if your game is bad, then it will be harder to market it.
 But even if it’s literally best game on the planet, you still need to do it.
 That’s why I’ve decided to write this long video game marketing guide.

 Table Of Contents

-First of all, there are three misconceptions in the world of indies.
-The most common example of indie gamedev specimen is someone who hasn’t made a game yet.
-And this is the kind of person that repeats mistruths over and over most likely believing he is correct.
+There are four major misconceptions in the world of game programmers when it comes to marketing.
+The most common example of indie dev is someone who hasn’t made a game yet.
+And this is the kind of person that repeats mistruths over and over (in a good will, though) most likely believing he is correct.

 Hell no. Even if your game is good, Steam doesn’t result in sales and additional marketing.
 It can do it, of course, if your game is already popular.
 So if you already have an existing huge audience, and their friends see what game they bought and what are they playing, then Steam can help.